-- The DPC will have a degree of discretion in relation to the imposition of fines.
-When determining whether to impose a fine, and the level of that fine, the DPC may take into account all relevant circumstances including (Article 83(2) (a-k)): - The nature, gravity and duration of the infringement (taking account of the nature, scope and purpose of the processing, number of data subjects affected and level of damage suffered); - " The intentional or negligent character of the infringement; - " Mitigation measures taken; - " The technical and organisational measures implemented; - " Any relevant previous infringements; - " The degree of cooperation with the supervisory authority to remedy the infringement and mitigate its adverse effects; - " Categories of data affected by the infringement; - " The manner in which the supervisory authority became aware of the infringement; - " Any warnings, reprimands already given by the DPC with regard to the same subjectmatter and compliance with those measures; - " Adherence to approved codes of conduct; and - " Any other relevant aggravating or mitigating factors.
+- " Transfers of data to third countries (Articles 44-49); - " Failure to provide access to premises of a controller or processor (Article 58(1)); - " Compliance with a specific order or limitation on processing by the supervisory authority or the suspension of data flows (Article 58(2)); and - " Obligations adopted under Member State law in regard to specific processing situations (Chapter IX). - The DPC will have a degree of discretion in relation to the imposition of fines.
+When determining whether to impose a fine, and the level of that fine, the DPC may take into account all relevant circumstances including (Article 83(2) (a-k)): - " The nature, gravity and duration of the infringement (taking account of the nature, scope and purpose of the processing, number of data subjects affected and level of damage suffered); - " The intentional or negligent character of the infringement; - " Mitigation measures taken; - " The technical and organisational measures implemented; - " Any relevant previous infringements; - Cooperation with the Irish DPA to remedy the infringement and mitigate its adverse effects; - " Categories of data affected by the infringement; - " The manner in which the

+- supervisory authority became aware of the infringement; - " Any warnings, reprimands already given by the DPC with regard to the same subject-matter and compliance with those measures; - " Adherence to approved codes of conduct; and - " Any other relevant aggravating or mitigating factors. - The provision for discretion in relation to the imposition of administrative fines may lead to divergence throughout the EU in relation to the level of fines imposed.
+The consistency mechanism (Chapter VII, section 2) will be available to national supervisory authorities to